saltism/dify-docs/en/development/models-integration/ollama.md

 ![ollama](<../../.gitbook/assets/ollama (1).png>)

-[Ollama](https://github.com/jmorganca/ollama) is a local inference framework client that allows one-click deployment of LLMs such as Llama 2, Mistral, Llava, etc. Dify supports integrating LLM and Text Embedding capabilities of large language models deployed with Ollama.
+[Ollama](https://github.com/jmorganca/ollama) is a cross-platform inference framework client (MacOS, Windows, Linux) designed for seamless deployment of large language models (LLMs) such as Llama 2, Mistral, Llava, and more.
+With its one-click setup, Ollama enables local execution of LLMs, providing enhanced data privacy and security by keeping your data on your own machine.

 ## Quick Integration